When its Pick-to-Light system kept breaking down, hair-care products manufacturer Goody knew it was time to update its equipment—

 The new system’s design has even made it easy to learn—something that’s particularly important to Goody, as the company uses a lot of contract labor in its distribution centers.

 Freedom to move and improve

-Installing the new pick-to-light system also gave Goody an opportunity to make a technological leap, updating both its hardware and its software.
+Installing the new system also gave Goody an opportunity to make a technological leap, updating both its hardware and software.
 One big change was the switch from tethered scanning guns to cordless ones.
 The new guns can be used in multiple zones, giving a greater range of coverage and more freedom of movement.
 “Supervisors and managers no longer have to ‘jump rope’ as they move through the facility,” reports Shaw.

 Managers and supervisors now have better reporting capabilities, and they receive alerts when there are potential problems.
 For example, the system notifies Goody by e-mail when inventory at a particular location runs low and needs to be replenished.
 Every two hours, it reports on whether the DC is maintaining the necessary picking performance levels, and Goody now can get statistics on individuals’ productivity.
 “There are charts that show us by user whose productivity has been steadily increasing, who’s plateauing, and who’s not coming along,” says Shaw.
 “This provides a useful tool for managing the workforce.”